European, Asian shares sit at record highs, metals surge keeps going

 METAL SURGE

-Silver rose above $90 per ounce for the first time on Wednesday.
-It began 2025 under $30 an ounce, and has surged 27% in the first nine trading days of the year.
+Silver rose to $92 per ounce for the first time on Wednesday.
+It began 2025 under $30 an ounce, and has surged 29% in the first nine trading days of the year.

 Gold is back at record highs, and up 7% in the first two weeks of the year, while copper is also at unprecedented levels.